freeCodeCamp/chapter/CONTRIBUTING.md

 A [PostgreSQL](https://www.postgresql.org/download/) database will need to be running and [configured](#database).

 Run `npm run both` to start the api-server and client-server:

+Proceed to the **Prepare the Database for Development** step, below.
 </details>

 <details><summary>Step 3 - Prepare the Database for Development</summary>